-Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, and Intersex (LGBTQI+) students and staff
+Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex and Asexual (LGBTQIA+) students and staff

-The University of Canterbury (UC) aims to provide a safe and welcoming environment, and recognises that all at UC need to feel a sense of belonging.
-UC supports LGBTQI+ students and staff with assistance on and off campus, and celebrates sexual and gender diversity on campus.
+The University of Canterbury (UC) aims to provide a welcoming and inclusive environment, and recognises that belonging is important for everyone.
+UC supports LGBTQIA+ students and staff with assistance on and off campus, and celebrates sexual and gender diversity on campus.

 Q-topia is a social support group for gay, lesbian, bisexual, transgender, intersex, takataapui, fa’afafine and all queer or questioning youth in the Canterbury region aged 14 - 25.

-OUTLineNZ provides a confidential advice service for the LGBTQI+ community, their friends and families.
+OUTLineNZ provides a confidential advice service for the LGBTQIA+ community, their friends and families.

-Rainbow Networking Canterbury is about connecting businesses, professionals and individuals of the Christchurch LGBTQI+ community – it has monthly gatherings
+Rainbow Networking Canterbury is about connecting businesses, professionals and individuals of the Christchurch LGBTQIA+ community – it has monthly gatherings

 You can download the Gay and Lesbian Youth Support pamphlet from the Community and Public Health website.